 Sign up to receive more content like this right in your inbox.

 You will receive our next newsletter in your inbox soon.

 In a recent a Gallup poll, 87 percent of millennials cited professional development and career growth opportunities as a very important factor in a job.
 And a survey from Deloitte found that millennial employees are more loyal to organizations that offer support or training for those who wish to take on leadership roles.

 This means that law enforcement agencies need to offer more than just the necessary amount of training.
 Your department should invest in specialized training whenever possible, and create opportunities for promotions.

 Establish a mentorship program

-One way to offer that support is through a mentorship program, where seasoned officers provide feedback and advice to new recruits.
+Millennials want to feel like they belong in a work setting.
+They also want personalized feedback and support.
+One way to offer that support is through a mentorship program, where seasoned officers provide advice to new recruits.

 Get creative with flexibility